syncfusion-content/javascript-docs/js/Spreadsheet/Formulas.md

 ### Method

 You can add your own function to Spreadsheet using [`addCustomFormula`](https://help.syncfusion.com/js/api/ejspreadsheet#methods:addcustomformula "addCustomFormula") method.
-The following code example describes the above behaviour,
+The following code example describes the above behavior,

 {% highlight html %}